trentynp/Note-Taker/README.md

 3. Enter your note's title and text into the appropriate fields in the right-hand portion of the screen.
 4. Click the Save icon in the navigation bar in the top right of the screen.

+## Deployment

+You can use the Note-Taker app at https://work-damn-you2.herokuapp.com/

 ### Reach me here:

 [trentynp](https://github.com/trentynp)